DELETE

 Visually Remove a Column in SQL: Complete Example

-When deleting a column in SQL, it is crucial to use the appropriate tools and approach.
+When deleting a column in SQL, you must follow the appropriate procedure.
 You cannot simply execute a DROP COLUMN statement without careful consideration, as it will permanently remove data from your table.

 Ideally, you should be able to see the impact of your query visually to understand how it affects your database schema.
 This is where a database client like DbVisualizer becomes invaluable!